eudora-fabia/mga.bayrunon-iac/README.md

+# Vagrant Getting Started

+cd to directory

+Create .vault_pass file with content `secretpassword` - this is the password to group_vars/vault.yml

+vagrant up

+- this will run `ansible` and `live` Ubuntu 18.04LTS servers

 # Perfect Linux machine setup with Ansible

 In 2020, having a Linux IaaS machine configured and setup should be easy and fast: after all, it's the basic task anybody has to do in order to start working on more-meaningful and productive activities.